 If you have a physical impairment that could be improved by surgery but you refuse to have the operation, you may be barred from receiving Social Security Disability benefits (both Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI)), based on that refusal.
-Although it's every individual's right to choose what health care procedure they have performed, the government doesn't have to pay you benefits if you don't follow recommended treatment.
+Although it's every individual's right to choose what health care procedure they have performed, the government doesn't have to pay you benefits if you don't get surgery that could improve your impairment.
 Of course, there are some exceptions.

 Who prescribed the surgery?
-It is important to note that the surgery must be prescribed by your treating physician.
-This means that Social Security Administration (SSA) cannot have one of their physicians, who have not provided you with treatment, prescribe a surgery that your treating physicians have not.
-The SSA, however, will have the final decision as to whether or not the prescribed surgery would restore your ability to work.
+It's important to note that the surgery must be prescribed by your treating physician.
+This means that the Social Security Administration (SSA) cannot have one of their physicians or consultative examiners, who have not provided you with treatment, prescribe a surgery that your treating physicians have not.
+The medical consultants (doctors) who work for Social Security, however, will have the final decision as to whether or not the prescribed surgery would restore your ability to work.

-Individuals who are following alternative treatment recommendations of their physician, rather than having the surgery, cannot be considered to be failing to follow prescribed treatment.
+If you are following alternative treatment recommendations of your physician, rather than having the surgery, you can't be denied benefits for failing to follow prescribed treatment.

-Before an applicant is denied benefits based on failure to follow prescribed treatment, the SSA will explain to the applicant that he or she must have the surgery in order to qualify for disability benefits.
+Before an applicant is denied benefits based on failure to follow prescribed treatment, the SSA will explain to the applicant that he or she must have the surgery in order to qualify for disability benefits, unless an exception exists.

 There are exceptions to the failure to follow prescribed treatment rule.
 These exceptions include the following.

 The SSA may accept other reasonable excuses on a case-by-case basis.
 The SSA will make a full evaluation in every case to determine if your reason for not having the surgery is an acceptable exception.